Section 1: Administrative Rules

-7.3.3 Hearing Waiver: If an appellant chooses to waive an oral hearing (Amended June 23, 2014) The appellant is granting the and render a decision based upon the evidence submitted.
+7.3.3 Hearing Waiver: If an appellant files a hearing waiver form, the appellant is granting the Board of Review the right to review the complaint without a hearing and render a decision based upon the evidence submitted.

 7.3.4 Teleconference Hearings: The Board, at their discretion, may allow a hearing to be held via teleconference due to an unforeseen emergency provided there is no objection.

 Appellant has the burden of going forward.
 Appellant will present evidence in support of the appeal, including calling expert witnesses.
 The Board will have an opportunity to question the witnesses.
 The Board will have an opportunity to cross-examine the witness.
 Other parties (assessor/Intervenor) will then have an opportunity to examine the witness.
 If the assessor has submitted evidence, they shall testify as to their findings and have an opportunity to call witnesses.
 The other parties will then be able to question the witnesses.
 If the County Assessor has submitted evidence, the Board may call witnesses for the county.
 The other parties will then have an opportunity to cross-examine the county witness.
 Parties may make oral closing arguments or request leave to file written briefs.